-A reading of a classic Donne poem
+A commentary on a classic Donne poem by Dr Oliver Tearle

 ‘I wonder, by my troth, what thou and I / Did, till we loved?’
 With these frank and informal words, John Donne (1572-1631) begins one of his most remarkable poems, a poem often associated – as is much of Donne’s work – with the Metaphysical ‘school’ of English poets.
 But what is ‘The Good-Morrow’ actually about?
 In this post, we offer some notes towards an analysis of Donne’s ‘The Good-Morrow’ in terms of its language, meaning, and themes.